 Safety precautions have been implemented in all SFRC facilities.
 Staff and clients must wash their hands upon entering the building and surfaces in public areas are sanitized at regular intervals.

 Both the Men’s Residential Treatment and Women and Children’s Residential Treatment programs are still operating with in-person groups and counseling.

-- Beginning March 23, all Outpatient services, including individual counseling and group sessions, will be provided via Telehealth, videoconferencing, or telephone.
+- All Outpatient services, including individual counseling and group sessions, will be provided via Telehealth, videoconferencing, or telephone.